We’re set for expansion after Covid crisis canned beer success

 To say we were relieved when we ended up being busy for most of 2020, despite ongoing Covid-19 public health restrictions, would be an understatement!
 We hope will be able to maintain the gains in retail sales of cans, even if there’s a slight dip in off-licence sales, post-Covid.

 “For that reason we decided to invest in a canning line.
-We’re changing our whole production area, we’re taking on a unit next door to facilitate this canning, and we’re actually spending a bit of money.”
+We’re changing our whole production area, we’re taking on a unit next door to facilitate this canning, and we’re actually spending a bit of money.
+Adding the new canning line will allow us to maintain our employment and even increase it as the pandemic continues.”